The Shape I'm In (Joe Nichols song)

-"The Shape I'm In" is a song written by The Peach Pickers (Rhett Akins, Dallas Davidson and Ben Hayslip) and recorded by American country music singer Joe Nichols.
+"The Shape I'm In" is a song written by Rhett Akins, Dallas Davidson and Ben Hayslip and recorded by American country music singer Joe Nichols.
 It was released in July 2010 as the third single from Nichols' 2009 album Old Things New.

 Content

 "The Shape I'm In" explains that his significant other left him and then describes his night out partying after the breakup.
 The song discusses moving on from the relationship.
 Nichols told KMPS-FM that he considered it "a very Muscle Shoals kind of song".
 Co-writer Ben Hayslip told The Boot that the chorus came from his grandfather who said "I'm OK for the shape I'm in ..." when Hayslip asked him how he was.
 Hayslip said that he had the idea in his notebook for eight to ten years but never used it before.
 Co-writer Dallas Davidson told The Boot that the morning they wrote the song he was hungover and he had a napkin on his desk that had a girl's phone number on it.